igomezv/igomezv.github.io/divulgacion.md

 title: Education and Outreach
 ---

 I collaborate in editorial projects for high school physics and mathematics textbooks.
-I also participate in the dissemination of writing and in several didactic projects.
+I also participate in the writing of outreach and educational papers, as well as in several didactic projects.
 In addition, I advise some undergraduate and graduate students.
-I

 - [Matemáticas 3](#matemáticas-3)
 - [Didactic and outreach papers](#didactic-and-outreach-papers)